-Steam action restoration specialists handle water damages that lead to unwanted mold growth every day.
-We know prompt action is required to prevent mold growth.
-Mold is more likely to spread when an environment has been subject to moisture for a long period of time.
-If there are ongoing moisture problems in your home or building, it is critical in having an inspection and hiring an IICRC mold remediator to handle the issue.
-Inevitably, if moisture is not controlled mold growth will happen and the risks of your health and home are in jeopardy.
+If there are ongoing moisture problems in your home or building, it is critical to have an inspection and hire an IICRC mold remediator professional to handle the issue.
+Inevitably, mold growth will happen if moisture is not controlled, and the risks to your health and home are in jeopardy.

 Molds are found in every environment.
 Mold spores reproduce rapidly when moisture is present.
 An institute of medicine study found excessive dampness indoors encourages the growth of molds.
-It is important to clean up existing indoor mold growth to prevent potential health concerns and also increase your property appeal and retain its value.
-In fact, a clean, fresh-smelling home sells faster.
+It is essential to clean up existing indoor mold growth to prevent potential health concerns, increase your property's appeal, and retain its value.
+A clean, fresh-smelling home sells faster.

 - Persistent Condensation